VALAWAI/docs/docs/tutorials/how_python_component.md

             and if it is not defined uses 'mov-mq'. port : int
             The RabbitMQ server port.
-By default uses the environment variable RABBITMQ_PORT and if it is not defined uses '5672'. username : str
+By default uses the environment variable RABBITMQ_PORT and if it is not defined the default value is '5672'. username : str
-            The user name of the credential to connect to the RabbitMQ serve.
-By default uses the environment variable RABBITMQ_USERNAME and if it is not defined uses 'mov'. password : str
+            The user name of the credential to connect to the RabbitMQ server.
+By default uses the environment variable RABBITMQ_USERNAME and if it is not defined the default value is 'mov'. password : str
-            The password of the credential to connect to the RabbitMQ serve.
-By default uses the environment variable RABBITMQ_PASSWORD and if it is not defined uses 'password'. max_retries : int
+            The password of the credential to connect to the RabbitMQ server.
+By default uses the environment variable RABBITMQ_PASSWORD and if it is not defined the default value is 'password'. max_retries : int
             The number maximum of tries to create a connection with the RabbitMQ server.
-By default uses the environment variable RABBITMQ_MAX_RETRIES and if it is not defined uses '100'. retry_sleep_seconds : int
+By default uses the environment variable RABBITMQ_MAX_RETRIES and if it is not defined the default value is '100'. retry_sleep_seconds : int
-            The seconds to wait between the tries for create a connection with the RabbitMQ server.
+            The seconds to wait between the tries to create a connection with the RabbitMQ server.
-            By default uses the environment variable RABBITMQ_RETRY_SLEEP and if it is not defined uses '3'.
+            By default uses the environment variable RABBITMQ_RETRY_SLEEP and if it is not defined the default value is '3'.
         """

         tries=0